 As such, it’s not a matter of which is better to take, but that your body needs both to be in optimal health.
-If you want to learn more about collagen, we suggest you read our informative post on the Top 7 Beautiful Benefits of Collagen Supplements.
+If you want to learn more about a specific collagen supplement or just know more about the protein in general, we suggest you read our informative post on the Top 7 Beautiful Benefits of Collagen Supplements.

 That said, it is also important to know that it takes more than biotin and collagen to support healthy nails, skin, and hair.
 Vitamins A, B, and C, para-aminobenzoic acid, Hyaluronic Acid, zinc, and fish oil may also help.
 To know more, we invite you to read The Ultimate Guide to the Best Hair, Skin, and Nails Vitamins.

-How Much Biotin Should I Take Daily for Hair Growth?
+How Much Biotin Should I Take Daily for Healthy Hair Growth?

 If you choose to take a biotin supplement for hair growth, we suggest focusing on those which are marketed for hair growth, such as Douglas Labs Ultra HNS (Hair, Nails Skin).
 On the package, it clearly states 3 capsules, but we also suggest you discuss your desire first with your doctor.